 - view as list

-This fact sheet provides an overview of population health, health coverage, and health care delivery in Washington under the Affordable Care Act (ACA).
+This fact sheet provides an overview of population health, health coverage, and health care delivery in Ohio under the Affordable Care Act (ACA).

 Following the Nov.
 4 midterm elections, nearly half of Americans expect increased debate between the two parties over the Affordable Care Act.
 In comparison, 42 percent say the amount of debate will not change, and very few (5%) say it will decrease.
 Conducted just prior to the start of the ACA’s second open enrollment season, the poll also probes the views of people without health insurance, one of the key target groups for outreach and enrollment efforts.
 It finds the uninsured remain largely unaware of the renewed opportunity to purchase or enroll in health insurance through the marketplaces over the next few months.